Set Custom Color Indicator in List View - Merci Web Designer

 Overview

-In Merciglobal Cloud ERP, developers and administrators can enhance the user interface of list views by setting custom color indicators using simple PHP logic.
-This guide provides a detailed example of how to dynamically set the color of the first column in a list view based on conditions fetched from the database.
+In MerciGlobal Cloud ERP, developers and administrators can improve the user interface of list views by setting custom color indicators using PHP logic.
+This guide demonstrates how to dynamically color the first column of a list view based on database-driven conditions.

 Module/Table Setup